-Key to the debate in transdisciplinarity is therefore the extent to which social actors are involved in the co-designing and co-production of knowledge (Mobjork 2010; Hackmann and St. Clair 2012).
+Key to the debate in transdisciplinarity is therefore the extent to which social actors are involved in the co-designing and co-production of knowledge (Mobjork 2010, Hackmann & St. Clair 2012).
 Stokols (Stokols et al. 2003; Stokols 2006) digs deeper into the debate on consultative and participatory transdisciplinarity by drawing on the methodology of action research to stress the importance of collaboration between research, community members and policy makers.
 Lewin's (1951) concept of action research highlights the scientific and societal value of translating psychological research into community problem-solving strategies.
-Action research, also known as participatory action research (PAR), is a community-based study, a co-operative enquiry, an action science and an action learning (Whitehead et al. 2003).
+Action research, also known as Participatory Action Research (PAR), is a community-based study, a co-operative enquiry, an action science, and an action learning (Whitehead et al. 2003).
 Meyer (2000) contends that action research demands that participants perceive the need to change and are willing to play an active part in both the research and the change process.
-Researchers work with practitioners as equals, must obtain their trust and must agree on the process of change and outcomes.
+Researchers work with practitioners as equals, must obtain their trust, and must agree on the process of change and outcomes.
 They serve as facilitators of change, consulting with participants not only on the action process but also on how it will be evaluated.
 The researchers who draw on the reality and experience of the practitioners can therefore generate findings that are meaningful to the practitioners.
-Stokols links action research to transdisciplinary research and coined the term transdisciplinary action research (TDAR).
-He seeks to better understand the processes and outcomes of research projects that enable and constrain effective transdisciplinary collaborations across scales (Stokols 2006, 2011; Thering and Chanse 2011).
+Stokols links action research to transdisciplinary research, and coined the term Transdisciplinary Action Research (TDAR).
+He seeks to better understand the processes and outcomes of research projects that enable and constrain effective transdisciplinary collaborations across scales (Stokols 2006, Stokols 2011, Thering & Chanse 2011).

 The framework of TDAR creates an enabling environment for studies to extend beyond the socially constructed boundaries of traditional academic disciplines.
-It encompasses a far wider array of epistemologies or knowledge cultures, ranging from the lived experiences of local residents to the highly specialized knowledge of scientists and the organizational knowledge of community decisionmakers.
-The TDAR framework entails key differences between scientific collaborations, community problemsolving coalitions and inter-sectoral partnerships, all of which are integral facets of TDAR, but they pertain to a varying scale or scope.
+It encompasses a far wider array of epistemologies or knowledge cultures, ranging from the lived experiences of local residents to the highly specialized knowledge of scientists and the organizational knowledge of community decision-makers.
+The TDAR framework entails key differences between scientific collaborations, community problem-solving coalitions, and inter-sectoral partnerships, all of which are integral facets of TDAR, but they pertain to a varying scale or scope.
 In developing the framework for scholarship of TDAR, Stokols (2006) suggests three axes:

-- Geographic scale (e.g. local, community, regional and national/global); - Analytical scope (e.g. social/environmental and community/policy); and - 3.
-Organizational scope (e.g. intra-organizational, interorganizational and inter-sectoral).
+- 1. geographic scale (e.g., local, community, regional, and national/global); - 2. analytical scope (e.g., social/environmental, and community/policy); and - 3. organizational scope (e.g., intra-organizational, inter-organizational, and inter-sectoral).

 The complexity of the project depends on the geographic scale.
 The analytical scope axis indicates the difficulty of crossing disciplines.
-The organizational scope axis illustrates the increasing management responsibilities of integrating organizational and bureaucratic protocols (Thering and Chanse 2011).
+The organizational scope axis illustrates the increasing management responsibilities of integrating organizational and bureaucratic protocols (Thering & Chanse 2011).